oahull0112/oahull0112.github.io/docs/Documentation/ProgrammingLanguages/fortran.md

 # Fortran
-!!! tip "NOTE"
-	This page is a **prototype**.
-Verify that the information is accurate if you copy and paste sections (e.g. make sure the listed compilers/MPI are indeed available, etc.)

 ## Getting Started
 This section provides the minimum amount of information necessary to successfully compile a basic Fortran code, and then a basic Fortran MPI code.
 See [External Resources](https://nrel.gov) for general Fortran language tutorials and Fortran-MPI tutorials.
+See [COMPILERS] for detailed compiler and programming environment information.

 ### Hello World